minkeymouse/nowcasting-kr/STATUS.md

   - Failed status handling (shows N/A or placeholders for failed experiments)
   - ARIMA exclusion (tables exclude ARIMA due to n_valid=0)
   - Data source fallbacks (plots use `aggregated_results.csv` primary, `outputs/comparisons/` fallback)
-- **Regeneration**: Tables/plots are current and reflect existing experiment results.
+- **Regeneration**: Tables/plots regenerated (Dec 9 08:19) and reflect existing experiment results.
 Will need regeneration after new experiments are run (training, forecasting with improved models, backtesting with fixed CUDA code) to reflect updated results.
 Generation code is ready and verified.

 ---